Naboni/retool-doitbig/README.md

 ## **Context**

 Non-technical users struggle with concepts like `{{input.value}}` but have a strong desire to create dynamic apps.\
+An example of a low-code version is [retool](https://retool.com/) which uses `{{}}` that works great for technical users but becomes difficult for non-technical users.
 &#x20;Your goal is to design a **simpler, more intuitive way** to work with dynamic data in a UI.

 ## **Challenge**